thiagobruch/QEM_REST_API/README.md

 https://www.getpostman.com/

 2 - Once the app is installed and running, go to File and click on Import:

-Import both files attached to the email.
+Import both files attached to the repository.

-3 – On the Top Right of the screen, click on the drop down next to “No Environment” and select QEM 4 – Click on the eye symbol   and under QEM click on Edit
+3 – On the Top Right of the screen, click on the drop down next to “No Environment” and select QEM

+4 – Click on the eye symbol   and under QEM click on Edit

 5 – Edit all the variables as the instructions below (the names are case sensitive)